Improve Profitability with the 9 Box Model

-Ruben Mirensky, President and CEO of IMCO Associates Inc., releases an Inventory Management Strategy called the 9 Box and Trade-Off Tool.
+Ruben Mirensky, President and CEO of IMCO Associates Inc., releases an Inventory Management Strategy called the 9 Box Model and Trade-Off Tool.
 It uses Product Segregation and Rationalization to optimize decision making for Inventory Management.

 This strategic planning tool, in combination with a Manufacturing Execution System (MES) software, is a game changer for companies looking to increase their bottom line.
 Mirensky’s system improves profitability and OTIF (On Time and In Full) delivery for companies across the manufacturing space.
 Continue reading to learn how your company can benefit from the 9 Box Design in combination with IMCO – CIMAG MES.